BenVigos/Computer_Science_2020-2021/unit-1.md

     print("The item number {} does not exist".format(option))
   ```
 ### Second test:
-* Continued the program to the point where a payment would be made
+* Continued the program to the point where a payment would be made.
+* Added lists so items can easily be added and removed.
-* Tried to automate some of the processes.
+* Automated some of the processes.
+* Tried to make it fool proof.
+No input can break it.
-* Reduced the length of the code by getting rid of repetitions
+* Reduced the length of the code by getting rid of repetitions.
-* tried to make a check_input function.
-Failed
+* Tried to make a check_input function.
+Failed.

 ```